 B i o g r a p h y

 Born in an artistic family in Tianjin, China with her mother as an accordionist and her father as a visual artist, Dr. Ji has shown her talents in music and arts at an early age.
-She began piano studies at age four, and made her public debut when she was eight years old.
+She began piano studies at age four and made her public debut when she was eight years old.
 Not going through a normal path like many other Chinese pianists, she went to the top liberal arts school with a focus on science at Tianjin Nankai High School.
-By the discovery of her real passion for music, she dedicated to music and got admitted to piano performance major at Tianjin Conservatory of Music, China.
+With the discovery of her real passion for music, she dedicated herself to music and got admitted to the piano performance major at Tianjin Conservatory of Music, China.

-Dr. Ji has performed at concert series, such as the Music in Midtown Series in New York, Tutte le Corde-Piano Music after 1950, J. S. Bach in the 21st Century, Steinhardt at Saklad, Interstudio Showcase at Loewe Theatre, and the Zimmerli Art Museum.
-She has also given solo performances and participated summer festivals, including the International Holland Music Sessions, Orford Musique, the International Keyboard Institute and Festival, Adamant Masterclass Series, Summit Music Festival, and Viena do Castelo Music Festival.
+Dr. Ji has performed in concert series, such as the Music in Midtown Series in New York, Tutte le Corde-Piano Music after 1950, J. S. Bach in the 21st Century, Steinhardt at Saklad, Interstudio Showcase at Loewe Theatre, and the Zimmerli Art Museum.
+She has also given solo performances and participated in summer festivals, including the International Holland Music Sessions, Orford Musique, the International Keyboard Institute and Festival, the Adamant Masterclass Series, the Summit Music Festival, and the Viena do Castelo Music Festival.
 Dr. Ji was invited to perform in a masterclass in the documentary film Seymour: An Introduction, directed by Ethan Hawke.

-(Last updated February, 2022)
+(Last updated Jan 2024)